Flo-fllt/Projet_chem/README.md

 Here is the link to the report of the project, logging detailed information regarding the functions and data used to efficiently run this program. [![Jupyter Notebook](https://img.shields.io/badge/Jupyter_Notebook-orange.svg)](https://github.com/Flo-fllt/RetroChem/blob/main/Notebook/project_report.ipynb)

+## 🕺Your turn!

+With all this information you should be more than ready to give RetroChem a try and don't forget to let us know what you think!